Teacher-free Latent Self-distillation and Class-separable Representations for Lightweight IoT Attack Detection: TAE ANALYSIS

 One of the questions in the training process of TAE is whether we can reconstruct the separable vector $\textbf{z}^i$ at the output of TAE.
 In other words, we would like to investigate whether the reconstruction vector is close to the separable vector.
-To answer this question, we conducted one more experiment to analyze the four components in the loss function of TAE.
-The experiment is executed on the ToT4 dataset.
+To answer this question, we conducted one more experiment to analyse the four components in the loss function of TAE.
+The experiment is executed on the IoT4 dataset.
 Fig. \ref{fig:loss-simulation} shows the process of the four components in the loss function of TAE over 50 epochs.
+For visualisation, we only show the loss components over 50 epochs.
+The trend of the loss functions after 50 epochs is similar and not shown to simplify the representation.

 It is clear that the four components in the loss of TAE decrease during the training process.
 Among the four components, the value of the MSE score between latent space $\textbf{z}^i$ and its reconstruction $\hat{\textbf{z}}^i$ is by far greater than those of the three remaining components.
 This means that the loss function between $\textbf{z}^i$ and $\hat{\textbf{z}}^i$ is much harder to train.
 This is understandable since $\hat{\textbf{z}}^i$ is constructed by putting the input vector $\textbf{x}^i$ to the input of the TAE's decoder and it is more difficult to force $\hat{\textbf{z}}^i$ close to $\textbf{z}^i$ compared to $\textbf{z}^i$ and $\hat{\textbf{z}}^i$.
 However, the figure also shows that the training process can make $\hat{\textbf{z}}^i$ closer to $\textbf{z}^i$ (although difficult) and thus in the testing phase, we can reconstruct $\textbf{z}^i$ by inputting the data sample to the input of the decoder of the TAE model.

-\subsection{Model Complexity}

-The last set of experiments in this section is the model complexity.
-We measure the mode size, i.e., the volume space the model occupies on the hard disk, in KB, and the inference time (the testing time) of TAE and compare this value with the value of MAE and Xgb.
-Table~\ref{tab:model_complexity} shows these results.

-The table shows that Xgb is the most complicated model among the three tested models.
-This is not surprising since Xgb is an ensemble model that aggregates a large number of decision trees.
-The table also shows that MAE is the simplest model and TAE is the second simplest model.
-For the inference time, the results in this table show that the inference time of Xgb is the highest.
-This is consistent with its complexity.
-For MEA and TAE, their inference time is mostly equal.
-This is because only the encoder of MEA and the decoder of TAE are used for inference and the structure of these subnetworks, i.e. the encoder of MAE and the decoder of TAE, are mostly the same.

-Overall, the results in this subsection show that the model complexity of TAE is much less than that of Xgb, especially in terms of inference time.
-Thus, TAE is more applicable than Xgb in the domain of cybersecurity where the demand for quickly identifying attacks is critical.
+\subsection{{Model Complexity}}